vyorkin/most-koans/README.md

 The main idea is taken from the [clojure-koans](https://github.com/functional-koans/clojure-koans).

-But the project structure and many other things are borrowed from the [RxJSKoans](https://github.com/Reactive-Extensions/RxJSKoans).
+The project structure and many other things are borrowed from the [RxJSKoans](https://github.com/Reactive-Extensions/RxJSKoans).

 ### License